rubynas/story/README.md

 I think it is time for a new approch to the free and open NAS world.
 One that follows a clean and nice structure and that makes it easy to contribute from the get go.
 Based on proven technologies and ideas it should really be possible to create a community around your home server.

+## Goals

+The main goal is to provide an easy to use network storage that can act as a backup solution, as well as a hub for all of one's digital devices.
+Therefore, the first step is to create a open source NAS system with a minimal core feature set (focus on providing a simple network storage solution).
+Further steps can then concentrate on making the overall system easier to use and provide more sophisticated integration with various devices.

+**Major Design Goals**

+* Simplicity
+* Easy installation (based on existing package management systems)
+* Meaningful default configuration (convention over configuration)
+* Easy to understand and easy to use
+* Easy to extend (modular architecture)

 ## Architecture - The Master Plan

 As with everything: making a plan makes sense.
 The master plan for this project is an architecture easy to understand and to extend.
 So what is the foundation for that?
 The base should be a *inx system.
 So something like FreeBSD and Ubuntu Server.
 I really like both distributions.
 And since Ubuntu has support for ZFS I feel comfortable to start from a Ubuntu.
 Ubuntu is also easy to learn and understand therefore contributing should be easy.
 Since I like to support FreeBSD also the operating system should be covered by an extra layer.